fernandosjp/puc-rio-compose/README.md

 Quickest way to try out Splitfy application is to:

-1. Clone components repos (`puc-rio-frontend` and `puc-rio-backend`) and compose repo to the same folder
+1. Clone components repos (`puc-rio-frontend` and `puc-rio-backend`) and compose repo into the same folder
+1. Create `.env` file with variable `OPEN_FOREX_KEY` containing the Open Exchange Rates API `App ID`
-1. Run `$ docker-compose up`
+1. Run `docker-compose up`

-Wait until all services are up and Splitfy front-end will be available on port 3000.
+Wait until all services are up and Splitfy front-end will be available on port 3000 and backend on port 5000.
 You can play with the application from there.